tylertms/vk-pathtracer/README.md

 - Scene saving/loading is currently broken
 - Creating new scenes is buggy and will sometimes crash the program
 - Textures may not always be detected and may load incorrectly
-- Please report further issues using the Github Issue feature

 ## Gallery
 ![Dragon](./assets/screenshots/Dragon.png)